Yinzhan railway station

-Yinzhan railway station (银盏站 (銀盞站, Yínzhǎn Zhàn)) is a railway station located in Qingcheng, Qingyuan, Guangdong, China.
+Yinzhan railway station (银盏站 (Yínzhǎn Zhàn)) is a railway station located in Qingcheng, Qingyuan, Guangdong, China.
 It opened on 30 November 2020.

 Features

 The station is an elevated three-storey station with two side platforms.
 It is near the New Yinzhan Hot Spring Resort and Qingyuan Chimelong Station.
 It has 2 points of entry/exit, in which Exit B opened with the station's initial opening, and Exit A opened when the Qingyuan Maglev Tourist Line opened.